Sholde/des/README.md

 This program use ASCII encoding for password and file character.
 See [ASCII table](http://www.asciitable.com).
 Don't use space in your password.

+## Important note

+Makefile setup library in your computer if you have debian system.
+See Lib chapter.

 ## Compile

 Compile using :